Bowling Green, Ohio: Transportation

+The Wood County Airport is located 1 nmi northeast of Bowling Green's central business district.

 A public demand response bus service is operated by the city through B.G.
 Transit.
 Bowling Green State University offers shuttle services via its own buses with routes throughout campus and the downtown area.

 Bowling Green is linked to North Baltimore via a 13 mi rail trail called the Slippery Elm Trail, with East Broadway Street in North Baltimore on the south end and Sand Ridge Road in Bowling Green on the north end.
 A CSX line runs through town.